 Some of the most common technical indicator tools used by expert scalpers include:

-One of the best technical indicators to use in scalping these types of scenarios is the Parabolic Stop and Reverse (SAR).
+One of the best technical indicators to use in scalping these types of scenarios is the Parabolic Stop and Reverse (SAR), or Parabolic SAR.
 It offers scalpers an opportunity to identify many contrarian trading opportunities throughout each day.

 Overall, the Parabolic SAR flashes “buy” signals when the indicator is visible below Forex market prices.
 In contrast, “sell” signals are present when the indicator moves above-market prices.